 Prerequisite: PHYS 1403 or PHYS 1404.

 ASTR 3383.
 Cosmic Catastrophes.
 3 Hours.

 Students build on knowledge of basic astronomical concepts discussed in previous coursework.
 Topics may include supernovae, neutron stars, black holes, gamma-ray bursts, worm holes, extra dimensions, and determination of the origin, state, and fate of the universe.
-This course is typically taught every other year.
+This course is typically taught every other fall term.